pranavagiligar/cxm-plugin-screenprivacy/README.md

-# cordova-plugin-screenprivacy-cxm
+# cxm-plugin-screenprivacy
 Plugin can stop screenshot, screen capture and preview from app switcher on iOS and Android

 ## Installation [Stable]
-`cordova plugin add cordova-plugin-screenprivacy-cxm@2.0.0`
+`cordova plugin add cxm-plugin-screenprivacy@1.0.0`

 #### For local setup / plugin development and enhancement
   1. clone the repository to cordova directory
-  2. cordova plugin add ./cordova-plugin-screenprivacy-cxm
+  2. cordova plugin add ./cxm-plugin-screenprivacy

 ## Usage